How to Get From Split to Dubrovnik

-There are 5 ways to get from Split to Dubrovnik.
-You can choose between the bus, ferry, flight, day trip, private transport.
-The most affordable option is by bus, starting from $22.
-The fastest route is by flight (1h 45m).
+There are five ways to travel the 230 km distance from Split to Dubrovnik.
+You can choose between the bus, ferry, flight, day trip, and private.

 1h 45m

 The bus is a cheap and easy way to get from Split to Dubrovnik.
-There are seven bus companies operating daily.
+There are five bus companies operating daily.

 Dubrovnik Bus Terminal, on the other hand, is located near Gruz Port, 4 km from the Old Town.